ben44496/uiuc-cs125-practice/README.md

 Important mentions:
 - Another implentation without the modulo operator `%` is possible, which restarts the counter at 0 when the index hits 10 (as `Arrays` start from 0 to the nth - 1 index where `n` is the size)
 - A good exercise for extra practice would be returning last 10 within order, probably using a list/stack or some other data structure.
 This would be a great time to delve into the important world of data structures :)

+## PE-6.
+Binary Tree Count Less Than
+For this problem it is required that we need some way for looping through all items inside the Binary Tree.
+The easiest method to do so for a BT is through a recursive method.